openebs/lvm-localpv/design/lvm/persistent-volume-claim/storage_class.md

 ### Test Plan

-- Provision a volume with a valid StorageClass name.
+- Provision a volume with a valid StorageClass name and verify that volume should get provisioned.
-- Provision a volume with an invalid StorageClass name.
+- Provision a volume with an invalid StorageClass name and verify that volume should never get provisioned(PVC will remain in a pending state).
+- Provision a volume without StorageClass and verify that creation call should get errored out.

 ## Graduation Criteria